BiswaYT/Pogy-Bot/README.md

 `https://domain/window`
 `https://domain/thanks`

-Pease make sure you have enabled `Privileged Intents` on your Discord [developer portal](https://discordapp.com/developers/applications/).
+Pease make sure you have enabled `Privileged Intents` on your [developer portal](https://discordapp.com/developers/applications/).
 You can find these intents under the "Bot" section, and there are two ticks you have to switch on.
 For more information on Gateway Intents, check out [this](https://discordjs.guide/popular-topics/intents.html#the-intents-bit-field-wrapper) link.

 You can launch the bot with `node shard.js`